CharlieXu/communities-and-crime/README.md

 don't need it to produce results.
 The latter will actually carry out the learning process on the transformed data, which predicts number of violent crimes per 100K persons in a community from a number of predictive variables.
 In any case, RMSE of prediction beats out predicting the mean.
-It doesn't account for most of the variance but there is probably a lot of regional variability anyway.
+Admittedly, though, it doesn't account for most of the variance but there is probably a lot of regional variability anyway.
 There will also be a nicely formatted diagram of the tree left behind as `tree.png` for the viewer's convenience.
 (It appears to be possible to get even more out of the data by way of R's randomForest package but then you wouldn't have the nice diagram, would you?)